cloudwatt/os_image_factory/images/bundle-trusty-shinken/README_EN.md

   It must be ensured that the machines to be monitored:

-* Are visible on the network from the server Shinken
+* are visible on the network from the server Shinken
-* Have a functional SNMP daemon
+* have a functional SNMP daemon
-* Allow incoming UDP communications on port 161 (port for exchanging information with SNMP) and 123 (NTP server synchronization port)
+* allow incoming UDP communications on port 161 (port for exchanging information with SNMP) and 123 (NTP server synchronization port)

 On the shinken-server, you must describe the configuration of file hosts who is in the directory `/etc/shinken/hosts/localhost.cfg` who describe the configuration of the hosts to monitor.